 A good vocal coach will definitely make you a better singer, although a vocal coach isn’t always necessary to be able to sing better.
 There are plenty of pros and cons for hiring a vocal coach, one of the main cons is the price of them as they can get fairly expensive, especially if they have taught somebody who is famous.
-There are even online vocal teaches, but my personal recommendation is to avoid them at all costs as you truly need to sit down face to face with a vocal teacher in order to learn anything which is tailored for unique and personal needs as a singer.
+There are even online vocal teaches, but my personal recommendation is to avoid them at all costs as you truly need to sit down face to face with a vocal teacher in order to learn anything which is tailored for your unique and personal needs as a singer.

 On the other hand, it is a very good idea to get a vocal coach when you hit a wall in your singing progress.
 It is fairly difficult to know why you are not progressing as a singer with your voice, and oftentimes the advice of a good vocal coach is priceless.

 Far too often I have seen singers at different auditions singing with the help of a sheet of paper, and this looks very unprofessional and simply unprepared.
 If you go to a singing audition with a piece of paper hoping that you will be the one to be chosen out of hundreds of singers then I am sorry to say but in my eyes, you are immediately eliminated.
-Part of an audition is your personality if you come unprepared to what you think is your big break then how will you prepare for a concert, probably the same.
+Part of an audition is your personality if you come unprepared for what you think is your big break then how will you prepare for a concert, probably the same.

 Simply put just learn the lyrics, they are not that hard to memorize, and if you have truly practiced singing then you already should have had the lyrics memorized.